-In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
+In addition to assets, the statement of financial position and balance sheet - governmental funds will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District only has one item, a deferred charge on refunding, that qualifies for reporting in this category.
+The District only has one item, a deferred charge on refunding, which qualifies for reporting in this category.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of financial position and balance sheet - governmental funds will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District does not have any of this type of item at September 30, 2017.
+The District does not have any of this type of item at September 30, 2018.